yadvi12/yadvi12/README.md

 <br>
 ⮞ Aside from coding, I am also a Melophile.
 <br>
-⮞ As a side hustle, I am a resume writer and a LinkedIn trainer.
-Having trouble revamping your LinkedIn profile or unsure what to include in your resume?
+⮞ As a side hustle, I am a Resume Writer and a LinkedIn Trainer.
+Having trouble revamping your LinkedIn profile or unsure what to include in your Resume?
 I can help.
 <br>